-JROTC Leadership and Education (LET) -G08H05 Level 2 - 2nd Year: 1 credit community and personal responsibility.
-The curriculum expands beyond the LET 2 focus areas and includes, Health/Lifestyle Awareness, First Aid, Drug Awareness, Map Reading/Orienteering, Geography, Environmental Awareness, Citizenship Skills, and the History and Operations of the U.S. Government.
+LET 2 of the Junior Reserve Officer Training Corps Program broadens a Cadet's knowledge and understanding of citizenship, leadership, service to the community and personal responsibility.
+The curriculum expands beyond the LET 2 focus areas and includes, Health/Lifestyle Awareness, First Aid, Drug Awareness, Map Reading/Orienteering,

+Geography, Environmental Awareness, Citizenship Skills, and the History and Operations of the U.S. Government.
 LET 2 Cadets continue to build self-esteem, teamwork, and self-discipline and work to assume greater positions of responsibility as leaders in CWHS's Corps of Cadets.